 1. The workshop started with demonstration.
-Tony paints very fast.
-He emphasized the importance of painting from observation, rather than from the photographs.
-Sketchbook is an essential tool for him.
+Tony paints very fast but it’s a fascinating process to observe.
 (Tony speaks about his painting process in this short video from the pastel convention.)
 That was a very interesting moment for me, as I first got back into drawing partly because I was fascinated with what urban sketchers do- just capture life around us and carefully observe the surroundings.
 I decided to invest in a more solid sketchbook, Tony’s sketchbook had years of work in it and basically unlimited resources for subject material.

-I was surprised with some technical moments, the choices of color in particular, the way bright warm colors are incorporated into landscape.
-Tony talked about seeing colors in the landscape, and I am curious how it will develop in my case.
+I was surprised with some technical moments, the choices of color in particular, I am curious how it will develop in my case.

 2. Second part was figure drawing.
 Tony asked us to bring fat black markers and I was wondering what for.
-What he did with them was incredible.
-Just a blob drawn with black marker and a few strokes of color and a crowd of people with a story behind it came alive on a page!
+What he did with them was incredible-a story developing before our eyes!

 Then it came our turn to give it a try.
 I didn’t have a reference that would have a bunch of people on it, so I just painted from my head.
 I chose Sennelier paper for this exercise.

 I loved this exercise, which was totally unexpected.
 I don’t normally draw people, and this was a nice challenge, but also so so much fun.
 I am tempted to go “people watching” to a museum or even just a city street and see if I can make the same magic.